Church of Our Lady of the Rosary (Vitória)

-The Church of Our Lady of the Rosary (Igreja de Nossa Senhora do Rosário) is an 18th-century Roman Catholic church located in Vila Velha, Espírito Santo, Brazil.
+The Church of Our Lady of the Rosary (Igreja de Nossa Senhora do Rosário) is an 18th-century Roman Catholic church located in Vitória, Espírito Santo, Brazil.
 It is one of numerous churches across Brazil constructed by the Afro-Brazilian brotherhood associated with Our Lady of the Rosary (Nossa Senhora do Rosário).
 The Church of Our Lady of the Rosary in Vila Velha was listed as a historic structure by National Institute of Historic and Artistic Heritage (IPHAN) in 1950.

 History

 Construction of Our Lady of the Rosary began in 1765 and was completed in two years using slave labor.
 The Bishopric of Bahia granted the Brotherhood of Our Lady of the Rosary permission to build a church, and the land was donated by captain Felipe Gonçalves dos Santos on Pernambuco, a small hill.
 The Casa de Leilão, an auction house, was constructed next to the church to fund the manumission of slaves; while abandoned, it remains on the property.
 The church has been enlarged at least three times and was restored between 1969 and 1970.
 Much of the early colonial-style architecture of Vitória was demolished during urban renewal in the 19th and 20th century; Our Lady of the Rosary is a remaining example of Baroque architecture in the city.

 The Church of Our Lady of the Rosary no longer conducts religious services; it is primarily open for visitation and for the celebration of the Festival of St. Benedict in December.
 The situation has created an impasse between the board of directors of the church, the local community, and the Roman Catholic Archdiocese of Vitória.